Search

 Remember, while memory impairment is a symptom of dementia, having long-term memory impairment doesn’t always mean you have dementia.

 Also, note that dementia is often confused with cognitive impairment conditions like amnesia.
+One way that professionals test to make sure the diagnosis is correct is to have the patient play games that help identify dementia.

 People with amnesia find it tough to form new memories.
 Others are unable to recall facts or past experiences.
 The two main types of amnesia are anterograde amnesia (characterized by short-term memory loss), and retrograde amnesia (inability to recall long-term memories that happened before developing amnesia).